PLEASE READ THE FULL DESCRIPTION BELOW!!!

 MORE DETAILS (please read them!)

-My hiking style: I'm a pretty tireless hiker, but I like pausing for photos, viewpoints, and/or snack breaks whenever the scenery demands it.
-To me outings are more about enjoying your surroundings than reaching the 'finish line' at any set time or pace, although I do in general keep a moderate to quick pace (2-2.5 mph) when we're on the move.
-(With that said, if you're wanting full-speed-ahead hikes without pauses, this isn't your event.)
-I like keeping the group somewhat 'together' on the trail and not leaving anyone behind.
+My hiking style: I'm a pretty tireless hiker, but I do pause for photos, viewpoints, and/or snack breaks whenever the scenery demands it.
+My outings tend to be more about enjoying your surroundings than reaching the 'finish line' at an aggressive pace, although I tend to keep a moderate to quick pace (2-2.5 mph) when we're on the move.
+I like keeping the group somewhat together on the trail and not leaving anyone behind.
 Most of all, I want it to be an enjoyable day out for everyone!
+Please email me with questions, or if you're unsure whether this hike is for you.

-Costs: Suggested $25 per person to driver for gas (may vary depending on each car's gas mileage), $5 camping fee per person and $10 in parking fees for each car.
+Costs: Suggested $10 per person to driver for gas (may vary depending on each car's gas mileage).
+I'm not aware of any parking fees on either end.

 Sorry, no dogs...